Category

 Requirements:

-• Bilingual skills in Spanish/English preferred.
+• Bilingual Spanish preferred.

 San Gabriel Children’s Center reserves the right to close the application period, without notice, when a significant number of applications/resumes have been received or the position becomes filled.